uber/nebula.gl/docs/api-reference/overlays/html-overlay-item.md

 ## Props
 ### coordinates
-Array of two numbers where this will be displayed.
+Array of two (or three if you want to specify elevation) numbers where this will be displayed.

 ## Best practices